gmferraz/react-native-zoomed/README.md

 # react-native-zoomed

-Verify if display is zoomed
+Detects if the device screen is in zoomed mode

 ## Installation